Answered By: Colin Magee

 And then look for "Gale In Context Opposing Viewpoints" in the second box.
 Log in with your KCTCS username and password if prompted to do so.

 Gale Opposing Viewpoints is an easy-to-use database that shows you information about key issues.
-It's a great database for English 101 because you can find information on a lot of topics that you can write about for the cause or effect paper, or the position paper.
-These are two of the assignments in English 101 that instructors typically assign, and require students to cite library resources in their work.
+It's a great database for English 101 because you can find information on a lot of topics that you can write about for the cause/effect paper, or the position paper.
+These are two of the assignments in English 101 that instructors usually assign, and require students to cite library resources in their work.

 Articles that you find in Opposing Viewpoints can come from published newspapers, magazines, or scholarly journals.
 But you will find featured viewpoint articles on many topics.
 The viewpoint articles show you the pros and cons, the causes or the effects, or an argument for or against a certain issue.